 - 7. Make note of the IP Address (Present). - 8.
 Start a terminal emulator program on the remote computer.
-As an example, this procedure will use the open-sourced Tera Term program12 running on a Windows machine.
-You are greeted immediately with the Tera Term New Connection dialog.
+As an example, this procedure will use the open-sourced Tera Term program running on a Windows machine.
+You are greeted immediately with the Tera Term New Connection dia-

-- 9. Choose the TCP/IP option and then the Host address for the Model 430 that was determined from the previous Step 7.
-This example illustrates 192.168.1.12.
-Choose the Service | Other and enter TCP port # 7180 (use port 7185 to avoid the "Hello" message, see page 148).
-Press OK. - 10.The computer will connect with the Model 430 Programmer and display the welcome message.
+9. Choose the TCP/IP option and then the Host address for the Model 430 that was determined from the previous Step 7.
+This example illustrates

-^{12.} The Tera Term application is open-sourced and is available at https://ttssh2.osdn.jp/ index.html.en.
-A Windows installer for a recent version (not guaranteed to be the latest) is also included on the internal Model 430 web page, see page 189.
+13. The Tera Term application is open-sourced and is available at: https://ttssh2.osdn.jp/index.html.en.